 I currently have work at the following outlets:

-These are my upcoming events.
+I do not have any future events scheduled at the moment.
 Please see the CV page for details of events past.